harmonyliu/MachineLearning_AndrewNg/README.md

 Lecture notes, programming assignment and finished codes in Machine Learning course by Andrew Ng at Coursera.

-Assignment directory contains all the original assignment files (zipped)
+Assignment directory contains all the original assignment files (zipped). `machine-learning-ex\* `  contain all finished codes.

 ex1: implement linear regression and get to see it work on data.